 Rates are half-board and include daily buffet breakfast and daily buffet dinner in Agora restaurant (drinks are excluded).
 Full board rates are also available; book via the Smith24 team.

 Book any of the suites or residences in the Haute Living Selection and you’ll get a dedicated concierge and access to the Haute Living lounge (open daily from 7am to 11pm) with free wines, beers, spirits as well as all-day hot and cold snacks and salads.
-You’ll also get upgraded bath products, a pillow menu and an upgrade to Half Board Dine Around which includes daily buffet breakfast, dinner in main restaurant, one three-course a la carte dinner per stay (served in guest’s preferred a la carte restaurant, for every for nights booked) or one three-course set menu dinner served in The Core.
+You’ll also get upgraded bath products and a pillow menu.

 The hotel closes for the winter season from the end of October until late April.

 At the hotel

 Sandy public beach, three swimming pools, spa, gym, outdoor areas split into three relaxation zones (adults, families, and VIP), on-site parking.
 In rooms: TV, free WiFi, minibar, tea, coffee and free bottled water.